kororaproject/kp-documentation/DevelopingKorora/Contribution-Guidelines.md

 <a name="file-naming-conventions"></a>
 ## File Naming Conventions
-When adding new files, please follow the following file naming guidlines:
+When adding new files, please follow the following file naming guidelines:
 1. File name must relate to the topic
 2. Must be in English and start with a capital letter
 3. All files must be in markdown format (`.md`)
-4. If using multiple words in the file name, use CamelCase and seperate each word with a hyphen (eg: `Using-Korora.md`)
+4. If using multiple words in the file name, use CamelCase and separate each word with a hyphen (eg: `Using-Korora.md`)

 <a name="image-naming-conventions"></a>